 Digital course materials are provided (e.g. PowerPoints, court bundles (legal doctrine, case law)).
 These digital course materials will be made available through the university’s electronic learning environment.

-- physically: EUR 1 200 and covers registration, study material, lunch and catering.
+- physically: EUR 1750 (covers registration, study material, exam, catering and lunch).

 Electronically only through this webpage.